daimonionnn/BobcatMonitor/README.md

 Thank You

 # Release info

+v 0.4
+Fast sync will be not run if Gap after reset/resync is below 400.

 v 0.3
 Fixed bug when monitoring was stopped after unsuccessful data read from Bobcat (or appeared like it stopped as Start monitoring button was activated)